GianGian/dncs-lab/README.md

 10.0.2.2 dev enp0s3 proto dhcp scope link src 10.0.2.15 metric 100
 192.168.2.0/24 dev enp0s8 proto kernel scope link src 192.168.2.2
  ```
+You can see that is has been set a default via (192.168.2.1) but there are other via that connect the host-a and the Management Vagrant (eth0).

 - To Verify the mac address table
 ```sh